Kulsoom-ri/US_senate_simulation/README.md

 The target variable
 Target Codified as 1, 0 for basic EDA, filtered not voting.
 Categorical variables coded
 **Missing variables:** The bipartisan index for the senate majority and minority leaders was missing.
 Nebraska and Maine had different PVI scores for their different electoral seats (the average was taken).
-Any missing biographical and electoral data in the CQ Press Congress Collection was manually filled by ver
+Any missing biographical and electoral data in the CQ Press Congress Collection was manually filled by verifying through news reports.

 ### Variable Codebook
 Variable, type, description, source